THE MYSTERY UNRAVELLED

 INSURANCE IS A GREAT OPTION

-The most common items swallowed were toxic materials such as poisons, rat bait, plants, mushrooms, potting mix, face paint, raisins, cocaine, party foods, grapes, chocolate, medications such as contraceptive pills, paracetamol/nurofen, marijuana gummies etc., Foreign objects were rocks, string, toys, remote controls, needles, rocks, hair bands, satay stick, grass seeds, cooked bones, corn cobs, cutlery, hair clips, razors, and poo bags.
+The most common items swallowed were toxic materials such as poisons, rat bait, plants, mushrooms, potting mix, face paint, raisins, cocaine, party foods, grapes, chocolate, medications, and marijuana.
+Foreign objects cited in the data were rocks, string, toys, remote controls, needles, rocks, hair bands, satay stick, grass seeds, cooked bones, corn cobs, cutlery, hair clips, razors, and poo bags.

 30 Days FREE^ Pet Insurance